Angyman1337/Texas.exe-very-scary-like-too-scary/README.md

 Welcome to texas.exe.
-The most scary malware ever.
+The most scary malware ever n' the big 25.
 Every second you aren't running at 24 mph.
 He gets closer.